mlibrary/umich-lib-ui/www/docs/typography.md

 ## Body text

 - avoid using bold and italics
-- use 19px for body copy and 16px for smaller screens.
+- use 18px for large screens and 16px for smaller screens.
 - use smaller sizes only if there’s a user need

 ```jsx